-Previous Key Recommended Actions
+Previous Key Recommended Action

 Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Address funding Ensure the GF malaria funding application is submitted by Q3 2020 and ensure that resources are allocated to malaria control at a level that is sufficient to sustain the gains made in recent years.
-Work to mobilise additional resources to fill outstanding gaps Q2 2020 The country successfully submitted the GF funding request Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country reports that there are adequate stocks of ACTs, but Ethiopia is awaiting a delivery of RDTs, which has been delayed by the COVID-19 pandemic.
+Work to mobilise additional resources to fill outstanding gaps Q2 2020 Deliverable not yet due but work has begun on the GF application Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country reports that there are adequate stocks of ACTs, but Ethiopia is awaiting a delivery of RDTs, which has been delayed by the COVID-19 pandemic.
 The IRS campaign is progressing well with 14 districts completed and 23 in process.
 The LLIN campaign is also ongoing